openl2m/openl2m/docs/installation/openl2m.rst

   # systemctl stop firewalld

-Make sure you restart or undo the configuration changes when done testing!
+Make sure you restart or undo the configuration changes (Both DEBUG and firewall settings!) when done testing!

 If all is well, you are now ready to install the :doc:`webserver <nginx>`.